In 2019, the New Jersey Legislature passed a law legalizing medically assisted suicide. Several other states debated similar measures.

 Yoshihide Sakurai is a professor of human sciences and sociology at Hokkaido University in Japan, where he studies how Asian religions are evolving in a global age.

 Christopher Key Chapple is a professor of Indic and comparative theology at Loyola Marymount University in Los Angeles.
-He contributed chapters on Hinduism and Jainism to the 2014 book Transhumanism and the Body: The World Religions Speak.
+He contributed chapters on Hinduism and Jainism to the 2014 book Transhumanism and the Body: The World Religions Speak and has written on what Jainism has to offer to end-of-life health care debates.

 President Donald Trump has undone or renegotiated many of his predecessor’s environmentally friendly policies, removing climate change research from government websites and pulling out of the Paris climate agreement.
 Religiously inspired environmental activists have emerged as some of his loudest critics.